datalad-handbook/book/docs/basics/101-136-history.rst

 The objective is to remove the first, "bad" modification, but keep the more recent modification of ``notes.txt``.
 A :command:`git reset` command is not convenient, because resetting would need to reset the most recent, "good" modification as well.
-Instead, the :command:`git rebase -i` command for an "interactive rebase" is necessary.
+Instead, an interactive rebase with the command :command:`git rebase -i` is necessary [#f5]_.

 The command looks like this: